-5. The communities are pacified and local economies are revived.
-(Outcome P2)

-The strategies devised to dismantle non-state armed groups, especially in the North Kivu, South Kivu and Maniema Provinces, have done little to realize their desired outcomes.

-- Support efforts at regulating the trade in natural resource: expand the pilot trade centres (centres de négoce) project as a tactic for excluding the participation of non-state armed groups; this is not meant to replace the reinsertion programme for ex-combatants, but rather to complement it. - Build upon pockets of success within economic recovery and social initiatives in the district of lturi and adapt them to the context of North and South Kivu; improve the targeting and support the full implementation of the PSAR project, while also ensuring that the project functions in synergy with the UNDP's Access to Justice Project.

-Build a collaborative partnership with private operators in order to impose limits on the commercial activities of armed groups by regulating their commerce in natural resources.
+Key Findings Recommendations 5.
+The communities are pacified and local economies are revived.
+(Outcome P2) The strategies devised to dismantle non-state armed groups, especially in the North Kivu, South Kivu and Maniema Provinces, have done little to realize their desired outcomes.
+Recommendations for the current programme Support efforts at regulating the trade in natural resource: expand the pilot trade centres (centres de négoce) project as a tactic for excluding the participation of non-state armed groups; this is not meant to replace the reinsertion programme for ex-combatants, but rather to complement it.
+Build upon pockets of success within economic recovery and social initiatives in the district of Ituri and adapt them to the context of North and South Kivu; improve the targeting and support the full implementation of the PSAR project, while also ensuring that the project functions in synergy with the UNDP's Access to Justice Project.
+Recommendations for the next programme cycle Build a collaborative partnership with private operators in order to impose limits on the commercial activities of armed groups by regulating their commerce in natural resources.

-6. The communities are pacified and local economies are revived.
-(Outcome P2)

-One of the key elements limiting progress in poverty reduction in Ituri and South Kivu has been the lack of access to capital, or microcredit.
-Microcredit is available in the marketplace but poor and vulnerable households do not qualify to benefit from it due to a lack of collateral.
+Key Findings Recommendations 6.
+The communities are pacified and local economies are revived.
+(Outcome P2) One of the key elements limiting progress in poverty reduction in Ituri and South Kivu has been the lack of access to capital, or microcredit.
+Microcredit is available in the marketplace but poor and vulnerable households do not qualify Recommendations for the current programme Urge the current UNDP Microfinance Support Programme PASMIF (Programme d'appui au secteur de la microfinance) to devise ways of providing microcredit access to vulnerable and poor households and to support business development. to benefit from it due to a lack of collateral.
 The positive experience of providing microcredit in Beni has demonstrated the feasibility of UNDP successfully offering microcredit to poor and vulnerable households.
+Recommendations for the next programme cycle Introduce microcredit as an integral part of the Community-based recovery programme (Programme de relèvement communautaire), notably in the eastern provinces to support economic growth by making capital available to households at all income levels.